 Although a matter of personal opinion, it is not worthwhile to waste your whole life on material pursuits.
 However successful, that will be a life incomplete and not without stress.
-Learn to strike the balance.
-If you are able to let go off your desires, your needs will come down accordingly.
+Learn to strike a balance.
+If you are able to let go of your desires, your needs will come down accordingly.
 And with that, the need for material struggle will start to disappear too.

-Treading the path of self realization with sincerity will ignite the wildfire of transformation in you.
+Treading the path of self-realization with sincerity will ignite the wildfire of transformation in you.
 Everything becomes clear.
 The futility of vain efforts burns completely in that process.
 You will come to know success like never before.
 No more tides of desires in the ocean of bliss in you.
 No more leaking holes in the pot of your consciousness, decidedly none in your conscience.
 Just you, in your own world, with everything you may possibly need available at your command.
-Success embodied, success glorified — “successful”!
+Success embodied, success glorified — successful!

 Go on!
 Be successful.
 Aim for inner success this time.
 Once you start to enjoy the inner journey, the outer one will appear listless, lifeless, and meaningless.
 Know what you want and when you have it, be content.
 Do not keep wanting more; a blunder, that.

 There were four members in a household.
 Everybody, Somebody, Anybody and Nobody.
 A bill was overdue.
 Everybody thought Somebody would do it.
 Anybody could have done it but Nobody did it.Don't leave empty-handed, consider contributing.

 It's a good thing to do today.